irregularhound/neocities-website/README.md

 + Add descriptions for each page in Site Map
 + Add credits page
 + Optimize menu so that it's the first thing that loads on a page
++ Reduce amount of ID selectors on each page if possible

 ## Changelog: